plioi/plioi.github.io/_posts/2013-03-08-insufficiently-round-wheels.markdown

 layout: post
 ---

-When Sharon Cichelli started the <a href="http://austin.polyglotprogrammers.org">Polyglot Programmers of Austin</a>, she created the meeting format around learning-by-teaching: one of the best ways to become an expert at something is to start teaching others about it.
+When Sharon Cichelli started the [Polyglot Programmers of Austin](http://austin.polyglotprogrammers.org), she created the meeting format around learning-by-teaching: one of the best ways to become an expert at something is to start teaching others about it.
 Surely you'll make some glorious mistakes along the way, but you'll be motivated to constantly fill in the gaps of your knowledge in order to keep up with yourself and your audience.

 My weekly blog posts over the past year and a half have served the purpose of learning-by-teaching, but the subject matter has always been random.
 One thing that has made this effort difficult is that my current open source projects are a little esoteric.
 It's too difficult to write an article of the form, "Here's a problem I ran into and here's how I solved it," as these projects require too much background explanation each time.